Recent Client Success Stories

 Employment Contract Matters

-As an employee, your employment contract is paramount to outlining your rights and responsibilities in the workplace.
+Your employment contract is paramount to outlining your rights and responsibilities in the workplace.
 An employment agreement sets forth the services you are to perform, compensation you will receive, conditions for termination, where you can work, and more.

 If your employer includes unfavorable terms, it can impact your ability to work or earn money.
-Or if your employer does not follow through with the terms of your agreement, you may have legal recourse.
+Or, if your employer does not follow through with the terms of your agreement, you may have legal recourse.

 We can help draft, scrutinize, and negotiate employment contracts, including non-compete agreements, and settle any disputes arising from contract issues.